synopsys-sig-community/blackduck-sarif-formatter/README.md

 This action is used to create a Sarif -format report from Black Duck.

 ## Prerequisities
 This action expects that Black Duck scan is done before running this action.
-You can use Synopsys official GitHub Action [Synopsys Action](https://github.com/marketplace/actions/synopsys-action) to run full or rapid scan.
+You can use Black Duck official GitHub Action [Black Duck Security Scan](https://github.com/marketplace/actions/black-duck-security-scan) to run full or rapid scan.

 **Rapid scan results**